LAKE CHARLES, LA (KPLC) - If you ask his students, Geography Professor Steven Rainey is all about helping them succeed.

 While Rainey is in Brazil, his research will be on large dams in the area and exploring the soil near the Amazon River.

 "If you can improve the soil in Brazil then that's going to help long-term production," said Rainey.

-Established in 1946 under legislation introduced by former Sen. J. William Fulbright of Arkansas, the Fulbright Scholars Program sends over 800 U.S. faculty members and professionals abroad each year to lecture and conduct research in a wide variety of fields.
+The Fulbright Scholars Program sends more than 800 faculty members and professionals abroad each year to lecture and research.

 And with Rainey as a recipient of the award, it's influencing his students, too.

 "Hearing him talk about his experiences with the Fulbright, it's quite inspiring," said Winstead.

 While Rainey said he hopes to increase student projects after his trip, he also plans to go beyond McNeese.
 Rainey said he wants to connect people from the area of Brazil he's visiting to businesses in Lake Charles.